winitzki/scall/tutorial/programming_dhall.md

 The result will be a `fold`-like function whose recursion depth is limited in advance.
 That limitation will ensure that all computations terminate, as Dhall requires.

-The type signature of ordinary `fold` is a generalization of `List/fold` to arbitrary recursion schemes.
+The type signature of ordinary `fold` is a generalization of `List/fold` to arbitrary structure functors.
 We have seen `fold`'s type signature when we considered fold-like aggregations for Church-encoded data:

 `fold : LFix F → ∀(r : Type) → (F r → r) → r`